Description This project upgraded Loop

 1604 at this location from a four-lane divided highway to a four-lane,

-an underpass at Dove Canyon/Falcoln Wolf, expanding the existing overpass at
+an underpass at Dove Canyon/Falcon Wolf, expanding the existing

 Marbach, and adding continuous access

 and entrance and exit ramps.
-The expansion will be completed
+The expansion was completed

 the existing northbound lanes to the northbound access road, converting